angrybacon/doomsday-wiki/markdown/chapters/ddft/echo.md

 ## Conclusion

-1. Echo makes enables some extremely cheap piles that generate high storm counts.
+1. Echo enables some extremely mana-efficient piles that generate high storm counts.
 2. Some Echo piles are nondeterministic out of necessity, but don't let this scare you off.
 They typically still have a high probability of working.